JY-H/PLT-Untitled/README.md

 ## DECAF - General Purpose Object Oriented Language
 ### TODO
 * Finish testing AST generation using MENHIR.
-* Automate menhir testing using file with all test cases
 * Compile a list of necessary additions to the semantic checker.
 * Start on code generation.